bswnth48/gitanalytics/memory-bank/progress.md

 # Progress: Git Analytics CLI

-## Current Status: Day 2 - Core Development Complete
+## Current Status: Version 0.1.0 (MVP Complete)

-The core analysis engine is feature-complete.
-The application can now successfully extract data, analyze it with AI, and present the results in the console.
-The next phase is building the final output generation.
+All core features for the Minimum Viable Product have been implemented and tested.
+The tool is fully functional.

 ## What Works

-- **Complete Project Scaffolding:**
+- **Complete Project Scaffolding:** Fully initialized project structure, environment, and documentation.
-  - The `memory-bank/` is fully initialized.
-  - The `uv` virtual environment is created and active.
-  - All project dependencies are installed from `requirements.txt`.
-  - The full directory and file structure under `src/` is in place.
-- **Basic CLI:**
-  - A working command-line interface is implemented in `cli.py` using `click`.
+- **Basic CLI:** A working, installable command-line interface.
-  - The package is installable in editable mode via `setup.py`.
-  - The `gitanalytics analyze` command is functional with placeholder output.
-- **Git Analyzer:**
-  - `GitAnalyzer` class in `git_analyzer.py` successfully connects to repositories.
-  - Extracts commit history with optional date filtering.
+- **Git Analyzer:** Successfully connects to repositories and extracts commit history with date filtering.
-  - Integrated with the CLI, which now displays the number of commits found.
-- **AI Summarizer:**
-  - Integrates with OpenRouter via the `openai` client.
-  - Summarizes commit messages using a user-configurable AI model.
-  - Manages API keys and model settings securely via a `.env` file.
+- **AI Summarizer:** Integrates with OpenRouter, summarizes commits using a configurable model, and manages settings via a `.env` file.
+- **Report Builder:** Generates and saves clean reports in both Markdown and JSON format based on user input.

 ## What's Left to Build

-- **Report Builder (`report_builder.py`):**
-  - Create Markdown and JSON reports from the analyzed data using Jinja2 templates.
-  - Save reports to files.
+- **Advanced Analytics:** A high-level AI-generated summary of the entire report.
+- **Performance Optimizations:** Caching strategies and batch processing for API calls.
+- **Expanded Test Suite:** More comprehensive unit and integration tests.

 ## Known Issues